oslabs-beta/Opal/README.md

 * <b>List View</b>

 You can see a list of all of your Function Apps or functions by clicking "Function Apps" or "Functions" in the sidebar.
-This is the <b>"List View"</b>.
-In the "List View", users can click a specific Function App or function to navigate to the view for that Function App or function.
+You can click a specific Function App or function to navigate to the view for that Function App or function.
 A search bar is provided for ease of navigation.
 <p><img src="assets/tutorial/specificfunc.gif" width="720px" /></p>

 * <b>Function App View</b>